 registro (3):

-As a final note, I’ll mention that you can mix multidimensional arrays with jagged arrays, but I honestly don’t recommend it.
-There are better ways to solve the problem, and they are rarely used in the professional world.
+As a final note: you can mix multidimensional arrays with jagged arrays, but to be honest, I don't recommend it.
+There are better ways to arrive at a solution, not to mention that it is seldom seen in the workplace.

 4 - Lists or List<T>

-, but in this case, they are mutable, which means that we can add or remove elements whenever we want.
+List<T> is a data type, similar to the array type we just saw, but in this case, they are mutable, meaning we can add or remove elements whenever we want.

 4.1 - Creating a list

-When creating a list, unlike arrays, we don’t use an index, because lists are mutable and don’t have a predefined size at initialization.
-To replicate the earlier example, to create a string list, you do it like this:
+When we create a list, unlike arrays, we don't use an index, as these, being mutable, don't have a predefined size from initialization.
+To replicate the previous example, to create a list of strings, we do the following:

 4.2 - Adding elements to a list

-And if we have a list and want to add it to another list (for example, we’re listing all the provinces and first listing them by region), we can add a list into another list using .AddRange(List<T>)
+provincias.Add("Teruel");In addition to this, if we have a list and want to add it into another list (for example, listing all provinces grouped by regions), we can add a list into another using .AddRange(List<T>)

 aragon.Add("Huesca");